bjornaa/ladim1/doc/source/configuration.rst

 LADIM configuration
 ===================

-The LADIM model is highly configurable using a separate configuration file.
+The LADiM model system is highly configurable using a separate configuration file.
 The goal is that a user should not have to touch the code, every necessary aspect should be customizable by the configuration file.

 The name of the configuration file is given as a command line argument to the main ladim script.
 If the name is missing, a default name of :file:`ladim.yaml`